-With over fifteen years on the job, Las Vegas criminal defense attorney Michael Becker knows how to negotiate with prosecutors to reduce or dismiss your charges and minimize your penalties.
-If your case does go to trial, he has the experience of having defended over fifty jury trials, most of which resulted in full acquittals or hung juries.
+With twenty-two years on the job, Las Vegas criminal defense attorney Michael Becker knows how to negotiate with prosecutors to reduce or dismiss your charges and minimize your penalties.
+If your case does go to trial, he has the experience of having defended over eighty jury trials, many of which resulted in full acquittals or hung juries.

 The best defense is a good offense.
-A Harvard Law School alum, Las Vegas criminal defense lawyer Neil Shouse used to work as a deputy district attorney, so he knows firsthand the tactics and tricks the state uses to convict citizens of crimes.
-Mr. Shouse now takes advantage of his five-years of experience as a prosecutor to ensure that he gives his clients the most strategic and thorough defense achievable.
+A Harvard Law School alum, Las Vegas criminal defense lawyer Neil Shouse used to work as a deputy district attorney, so he knows firsthand the tactics and tricks the state use to convict citizens of crimes.
+Mr. Shouse now takes advantage of his five-years of experience as a prosecutor to ensure his clients have the most strategic and thorough defense achievable.

-As a prosecutor, Neil Shouse handled over sixty jury trials, and he won ninety-six percent of them.
-He also has over three thousand DUI cases under his belt.
-An expert in criminal defense, Neil Shouse has been called upon to appear on Good Morning America, Court TV, FOX News, CNN and PBS.
+As a prosecutor, Neil Shouse handled over sixty jury trials and has won ninety-six percent of them.
+Also he has over three thousand DUI cases under his belt.
+An expert in criminal defense, Neil Shouse has been called upon to appear on Good Morning America, Court TV, Fox News, CNN and PBS.

 Las Vegas criminal defense attorney Shouse graduated Harvard Law with honors, was an editor for a prominent law journal and had his thesis published in the National Quarterly on State and Local Government Law.
 He spent his undergraduate years at UC Berkeley, where he graduated Phi Beta Kappa and with Highest Distinction.

 Prior to his career in criminal law, Mr. Shouse was an associate at the civil law firm of Sidley Austin.
 While at Sidley, he litigated matters for some of the World's most prominent corporations, including Western Union, Metropolitan Life, AT & T and Microsoft.